Parsl/parsl/docs/userguide/workflows/logging.rst

 Launching Blocks
 ~~~~~~~~~~~~~~~~

-Parsl groups compute resources into :ref:`blocks <label-elasticity>` that are acquired
+Parsl groups compute nodes into :ref:`blocks <label-elasticity>` that are acquired
 and released as compute requirements change.
 The process for launching a block is recorded in a sequence: